The COVID-19 vaccine is now available to all New York residents 6 months and older.

 Jump to:

-This table shows how many NYC residents have been vaccinated citywide and by borough, and how many doses have been administered in NYC.
+This table shows how many NYC residents were vaccinated citywide and by borough.

 Data on doses administered shows the total and daily number of COVID-19 vaccine administered in NYC.
 This includes doses given in the city to non-NYC residents.
 Data on people vaccinated shows the trends in people who received at least one dose, completed the primary vaccine series, and who also received monovalent additional/booster dose(s), and received a bivalent dose organized by borough, age, race/ethnicity and sex.

-These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine and the percent who completed the primary series, by Modified ZIP Code Tabulation Areas (MODZCTAs).
+These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine, the percent who completed the primary series, and the percent who have received a bivalent dose, by Modified ZIP Code Tabulation Areas (MODZCTAs).
 MODZCTAs can provide better estimates of population size than ZIP codes because they combine census blocks that have smaller populations.

 This table shows data on the percent of NYC residents vaccinated by age, race/ethnicity and sex.